 “We’re leaving in five minutes!” said the mother.

 Tony was upstairs in his room.
 He was sulking.
 Lisa hadn’t exactly called a halt to their liaison, but she’d made it pretty damn clear that next time – if there was to be a next – he had better come prepared.
 She was the laughing stock of the town, or so she claimed.
-All her friends – all of them - knew what she was supposed to be doing that afternoon, and it wasn’t hanging out on the sofa watching TV with a weird kid!
+All her friends – all of them - knew what she was supposed to be doing that afternoon, and it wasn’t hanging out on the sofa watching TV with that weirdo brother of his!
 Tony didn’t try to argue, meeker with Lisa than he was with his mother, Gloria, Sally or any other female he’d ever encountered.
 He’d bought her a gift – some earrings from the market he’d found for a fiver – but he was having doubts and hadn’t yet presented them.
 All in all it was a miserable day and the last thing he felt like doing was going ice-skating with his family.
 It was July, for God’s sake.
 Who went skating in July?

 “Come on!” shouted the mother.
 “I’m getting into the car.”

 The mother didn’t want to go either, but it was a treat for the children, a treat for Tony’s hard work in exams (his results might be another matter) and the boy’s progress with Dr Samuels.

 “I’m guardedly optimistic,” the professor had said only that morning when they spoke on the phone.